GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 size - Size in bytes of blobs and first party editor files.
 ```
 Previously, GAM used the `size` field when totaling file sizes, it now uses the `quotaBytesUsed` field.
-The option `sizefield quotabytesused|size` allows you to select which field to use.
+The option `sizefield quotabytesused|size` allows you to select which field to use; `quotabytesused` is the default.

 For most MIME types, the values are the same; for the following MIME types, `quotabytesused` is larger.
 ```